kazuki01234/voting-blockchain-app/README.md

 ## How to Use

-1. Launch the backend (`docker-compose build && docker-compose up -d`)
+1. Launch the Python backend (`docker-compose build && docker-compose up -d`)
+2. Start the frontend
+- Python: (`cd frontend && npm install && npm run dev:python`)
-2. Start the frontend (`cd frontend && npm install && npm run dev`)
+- Go: (`cd frontend && npm install && npm run dev:go`)
 3. Open the UI in your browser

+## Voting

-4. Generate or load a key pair (stored in localStorage)
+- Generate or load a key pair (stored in localStorage)
-5. Select an option and vote — your vote is signed and sent to the backend
+- Select an option and vote — your vote is signed and sent to the backend
-6. Backend verifies the signature and adds the vote to the blockchain
+- Backend verifies the signature and adds the vote to the blockchain

 ## Planned Improvements

 - Enhance blockchain visualization
 - Add unit tests and error handling
+- Benchmark performance differences between Python and Go backends